 - Don’t choose a hot day to do the install.
 If it’s summer, do the job early in the morning before heat builds up.

 - It’s always a good idea to get an extra pack above the minimum required.
 Nothing is more annoying than finding yourself short of materials halfway through a job.
-You can always return any unopened packs to your local Mitre 10 store.
+You can return any excess packs to us for a refund as long as they have not been opened and are in resellable condition.

 - Take a large bottle of water with you so you don’t have to go back to the house for it.